 \section{Empirical Overview}

-We now turn to measuring these set of theoretical ideas in an sample of real companies.
+We now turn to measuring this set of theoretical ideas in a sample of real companies.
 We examine publicly-listed firms from 1999-2017 and their influence activity on the U.S. federal government.
 Among these firms, merging is a high-stakes strategic activity.
 As such, measuring the causal impact of mergers requires an identification approach.

 In this section we lay out our broad set of strategies and the panel data we use to execute it.
 A key conceptual tool is the notion of a \emph{composite treatment}.
 A composite treatment is a function of multiple inputs that interact to form a treatment.
-Recent developments in econometrics \citep{borusyak2020non} propose design-based theory and methods to handle composite treatments.
-These new methods specifically address empirical settings where some inputs to the composite treatment are highly endogenous, and others inputs may be influenced by quasi-random variation.
+Recent literature in econometrics \citep{borusyak2020non} propose design-based theory and methods to handle composite treatments.
+These new methods specifically address empirical settings where some inputs to the composite treatment are highly endogenous, and other inputs may be influenced by quasi-random variation.

-We adapt these methods to studying mergers.
+We adapt and apply these methods to studying mergers.
 In our data, a merger is a composite treatment that accepts two broad inputs: i) The merging parties and terms, and ii) the completion date.
 In the strategies we deploy below, we explicitly focus on ii) the \emph{timing of the merger} as the source of exogenous variation, holding the merging partners fixed.
-Although our data is from a non-experimental setting, the experimental equivalent is to hold fixed the merging parties, and randomly perturb the moments in time when the mergers are consummated between predetermined partners.
-Because of our emphasis on timing, we use several panel data methods outlined below.
+Although our data are from a non-experimental setting, the experimental equivalent is to hold fixed the merging parties, and randomly perturb the moments in time when the mergers are consummated.
+Because of our emphasis on timing, we use a set of panel data methods outlined below.

-By focusing on timing, we do not claim that firms' choices of merger partners contain no random elements.
+By focusing on timing, we do not claim that firms' choices of merger partners are completely nonrandom.
 This is not a requirement of our identification strategy.
 Timing is simply one of many possible sources of variation that could be used to measure the effects of mergers.
 Future researchers may identify natural experiments in the choice of partners (or other aspects of merging).\footnote{Because these future designs would use different variation, they would potentially yield different local average treatment effects.
-Our theory section above offers some guidance for how treatments will vary.}
+Our theory section above offers some guidance about why treatments could vary.}